-Part of vast complex of Makepeace sand mining and solar complexes throughout Wareham and Carver that have devastated biodiversity, wetlands and forests
+- Part of vast complex of sand mining and solar complexes throughout Wareham and Carver that have devastated biodiversity, wetlands and forests, AD Makepeace Co’s proposed solar installations at 27 Charge Pond Road and 150 Tihonet Road would have cut down an additional 111 acres of Pine Barrens forest.

-Monday, June 26, 2023: The Wareham Planning Board will meet and possibly vote on whether to deny the permit extension requests from Borrego Solar for the two destructive ground-mounted solar projects.
+Monday, June 26, 2023: The Wareham Planning Board met on whether to deny the permit extension requests from Borrego Solar for the two destructive ground-mounted solar projects.
 A Citizens’ Group has submitted a letter to the Planning Board (below), stating all the reasons the permit extensions should be denied.

 Previously the Board requested more information on decommissioning, disposal costs for the solar panels, and the Town’s liability if Borrego/New Leaf walk away at the end of the lease.
 The Board asked the applicant to up the decommissioning cash bond to $2.2M.
 In December 2022, the Planning Board also raised serious concerns about the applicant’s irresponsible plans for decommissioning, as covered by the Wareham Week.